H2020-OpenModel/OntoFlow/docs/setup_ontoflow_v2.md

 ### Setup of the Python Environment
 - Create and use a Python Virtual Environment: `python -m venv path/to/venv`
-- Use the newly created VE: `.\venv\Scripts\activate`
+- Activate the newly created VE: `.\venv\Scripts\activate`
-- Download [OntoFlow v2.0.0](https://github.com/H2020-OpenModel/OntoFlow/archive/refs/tags/v2.0.0.zip) and extract it.
-It could be installed as a Python package, but it is difficult to retrieve the examples: `pip install https://github.com/H2020-OpenModel/OntoFlow/archive/refs/tags/v2.0.0.tar.gz`
+- Download [OntoFlow v2.0.0](https://github.com/H2020-OpenModel/OntoFlow/tree/v2.0.0) and extract it.

+  This can be done manually, using Git (`git clone git@github.com:H2020-OpenModel/OntoFlow.git --branch v2.0.0`), or it could be installed as a Python package, but it is difficult to retrieve the examples: `pip install https://github.com/H2020-OpenModel/OntoFlow/archive/refs/tags/v2.0.0.tar.gz`.
 - Enter the OntoFlow directory
 - Install the package using pip: `pip install .`
 - Download the (ontology)[https://raw.githubusercontent.com/EMMC-ASBL/MoDSInterface/dev-add-mcdm-algorithm-type/ontology.mods.yml] used by the MoDS MCO